 The angels blind the mob and save Lot and his daughters from them.

-Here is one of the saddest scenes of the Old Testament, Lot a righteous man, who has compromised in the world, not able to save his own family because his compromise has rendered him morally useless in witnessing to his own children.
+Here is one of the saddest scenes of the Old Testament.
+Lot, a righteous man, who has compromised in the world, not able to save his own family because his compromise has rendered him morally weak in witnessing to his own children.